-India guru's 'WhatApp killer' app mocked
+India guru's 'WhatsApp killer' app mocked

 Technology writer Prasanto K Roy told the BBC that "Kimbho is clearly a quick and rough rework of a chat app called Bolo Messenger, with some, but not all, references to Bolo replaced by Kimbho".

-"Most worryingly, the Kimbho app is storing data in easy-readable text, and the process to verify user identity (a text message containing a password) can be easily gamed a hacker - who can then read other users' messages," he said.
+"Most worryingly, the Kimbho app is storing data in easy-readable text, and the process to verify user identity [a text message containing a password] can be easily gamed by a hacker - who can then read other users' messages," he said.

 Alt News website, which is dedicated to busting fake news stories, reported that Patanjali "simply rebranded a messaging app called 'Bolo Messenger' that has been developed by a start-up in the US".